1. Risks in each of the Group's businesses

 10. Other risks

-The Group’s operating results may be affected by a variety of factors in addition to the above, including changes in social infrastructure and market competition as a result of rapid advances in technology, changes in the Group’s financial or managerial situation as a result of ongoing restructuring initiatives, trading restrictions in major markets in Japan or overseas, or substantial changes in stock or bond markets.
+The Group’s operating results may be affected by a variety of factors in addition to the above, including changes in social infrastructure and market competition as a result of rapid advances in technology, changes in the Group’s financial or managerial situation as a result of ongoing restructuring initiatives, trading restrictions in major markets in Japan or overseas, international taxation risk including the transfer pricing taxation system, or substantial changes in stock or bond markets.